storacha/w3cli/README.md

 ### `w3 proof add <proof.ucan>`

+Add a proof delegated to this agent.
+The proof is a CAR encoded delegation to _this_ agent.
+Note: use `w3 space add` to add a proof _as well as_ add the resource to your list of spaces.

 ### `w3 proof ls`

 List proofs of delegated capabilities.
 Proofs are delegations with an audience matching the agent DID.